15 Visualizing geospatial data

 As a simple example, consider the population density (persons per square kilometer) across the United States.
 We take the population number for each county in the U.S., divide it by the county’s surface area, and then draw a map where the color of each county corresponds to the ratio between population number and area (Figure 15.11).
 We can see how the the major cities on the east and the west coast are the most populated areas of the U.S., the great plains and western states have low population densities, and the state of Alaska is the least populated of all.

 Choropleths work best when the coloring represents a density (i.e., some quantity divided by surface area, as in Figures 15.11 and 15.12).
-The human eye will perceive larger areas as corresponding to larger amounts than smaller areas (see also the chapter on proportional ink, Chapter 17), and shading by density corrects for this effect.
+We perceive larger areas as corresponding to larger amounts than smaller areas (see also the chapter on proportional ink, Chapter 17), and shading by density corrects for this effect.
 However, in practice, we often see choropleths colored according to some quantity that is not a density.
 For example, in Figure 4.4 I showed a choropleth of median annual income in Texas counties.
 Such choropleth maps can be appropriate when they are prepared with caution.
 There are two conditions under which we can color-map quantities that are not densities: First, if all the individual areas we color have approximately the same size and shape, then we don’t have to worry about some areas drawing disproportionate attention solely due to their size.
 Second, if the individual areas we color are relatively small compared to the overall size of the map and if the quantity that color represents changes on a scale larger than the individual colored areas, then again we don’t have to worry about some areas drawing disproportionate attention solely due to their size.
 Both of these conditions are approximately met in Figure 4.4.

 It is also important to consider the effect of continuous versus discrete color scales in choropleth mapping.
 While continuous color scales tend to look visually appealing (e.g., Figures 15.11 and 15.12), they can be difficult to read.
-The human eye is not very good at recognizing a specific color value and matching it against a continuous scale.
+We are not very good at recognizing a specific color value and matching it against a continuous scale.
 Therefore, it is often appropriate to bin the data values into discrete groups that are represented with distinct colors.
 On the order of four to six bins is a good choice.
 The binning sacrifices some information, but on the flip side the binned colors can be uniquely recognized.
 As an example, Figure 15.13 expands the map of median income in Texas counties (Figure 4.4) to all counties in the U.S., and it uses a color scale consisting of five distinct income bins.

 Even though counties are not quite as equal-sized and even-shaped across the entire U.S. as they are just within Texas, I think Figure 15.13 still works as a choropleth map.
 No individidual county overly dominates the map.
 However, things look different when we draw a comparable map at the state level (Figure 15.14).
 Then Alaska dominates the choropleth and, because of its size, suggests that median incomes above $70,000 are common.
 Yet Alaska is very sparsely populated (see Figures 15.11 and 15.12), and thus the income levels in Alaska apply only to a small portion of the U.S. population.
 The vast majority of U.S. counties, which are nearly all more populous than counties in Alaska, have a median income of below $60,000.